jake-knerr/js-style-guide/README.md

 - Inheritance is intended to be performed by third parties.
 Inheritance has the advantage of providing a simple mechanism for other users to conform to your implementation.

 Generally, object composition is preferred.

-> Why?
-See the explanation above as to why prototypes are generally discouraged.

 **[⬆ Table of Contents](#toc)**